ScriptsRoblox29/Dandyworldsurvivalscript/README.md

 local Button = aimbotTab:CreateButton({
-    Name = "Heal All forever (click only once or you will be kicked from the server)", Callback = function()
+    Name = "Heal All forever (click only once or you will be kicked from the server, again lol)", Callback = function()
         local players = game:GetService("Players"):GetPlayers()
         local healedPlayers = {}